drfknoble/opencv_projects/green_screen/README.md

 1. A USB web camera, video file (.mp4, .avi), or image (.jpg, .png).

 To help ensure everything works, I'd also suggest you create the following enrionmental variables:
 1. OPENCV_DIR C:/opencv/opencv/build.
-Note, this will be wherever you installed OpenCV.
+Note, this is the directory wherever you installed OpenCV.
-1. GFLAGS_DIR C:/dev_libraries/gflags.
-Note, this will be wherever you have/will put gflags.
+1. DEV_LIBRARIES C:/dev_libraries.
+Note, this is the directory wherever you have/will put the built gflags repo.

 # Installation